-When we discussed the issue in question in this large group of 25 people in the Swedish Pirate Party, it took two full rounds of speaking to see a complete transformation in attitude.
+When we discussed the issue in question in this large group of twenty-five people in the Swedish Pirate Party, it took two full rounds of speaking to see a complete transformation in attitude.
 Those who had come into the room prepared to stall, fight, and delay a decision out of fear of losing had lost all such sentiments, and displayed inclusion in the decision-making process.
-This, in turn, made the decision-making take considerably less time than if we had used a traditional voting method, even when starting from ridiculously diverse viewpoints and giving everybody the power of veto.
+This, in turn, made the decision making take considerably less time than if we had used a traditional voting method, even when starting from ridiculously diverse viewpoints and giving everybody the power of veto.

-Seeing this transformation of attitude happen in the room - going from a tense, jaw-biting fear of losing and infighting to one of inclusion and a constructive mindset - was a complete epiphany for me.
+Seeing this transformation of attitude happen in the room - going from a tense, jaw-biting fear of losing and infighting to one of inclusion and a constructive mind-set - was a complete epiphany for me.
 It was so powerful you could taste it in the air.

 "Wow, I never thought this was possible.
-I was convinced we would be tearing each other's throats out." -- a participant from the event in question
+I was convinced we would be tearing each other's throats out." - A participant in the event

-There's one more important thing to the consensus circle method: a final decision must not be proposed until it appears absolutely certain that the group will accept it, that nobody will exercise their right to veto.
+There's one more important thing to the consensus circle method: a final decision must not be proposed until it appears absolutely certain that the group will accept it, that nobody will exercise his or her right to veto.
 If just one person blocks the final decision, the issue may not be discussed any more that day, and the group will not have reached a decision.
-This is important, as any deviation from this rule would throw the group right back into a factionizing trenchwarfare mindset.
+This is important, as any deviation from this rule would throw the group right back into a factionalizing trench-warfare mind-set.